 I am sure you had your reasons for not trusting my documents and having reasonable doubt, but I want to assure you that my primary purpose in going to Poland is to earn some money and return to my home country.

 How do I prove that I will return back to my country?

 Obviously, there is no logical or exact answer to this question.
 But I will try to answer it in a practical way, and I hope to get visa approval from you.

 I am the only child of my parents.
 Because of bad financial conditions, I am trying to go to Poland to earn some money and support my family.
 As I am the only child, I cannot leave my parents for long.
 Also, if I planned to stay in Poland for long, or even go to other countries, my parents would never want to come with me.

 My parents don’t want to leave (Your country Name), and I cannot leave my parents.
 Hence, I will work in Poland, finish my contract, gain some experience in work, and return back to my family and start my own business.

 I have submitted all the documents that are required by the law for my visa approval.
 I have also attached a copy of the documents provided to me by the company in Poland.
 I can assure you all the documents are genuine, authentic, and verified by the concerned authorities.

 I would be thankful if you could reconsider my appeal regarding the national employment visa for Poland.
 As per my travel itinerary, my trip is booked for Thursday, May 06, 2021, so I hope for a positive response to my application.

-I hope you got the gist of how to write an appeal letter for the Poland National Employment Visa Refusal Decision.
+I hope you got the gist of writing an appeal letter for the Poland National Employment Visa Refusal Decision.
 Write the letter and submit it to the Embassy within 14 days.

-I wish you all the very best and suggest you read the following articles too for a better understanding of Poland Work Visa.
+I wish you all the very best and suggest reading the following articles to better understand Poland Work Visa.